Brunswick Juventus FC

-Brunswick Juventus FC is an Australian soccer club based in the Melbourne municipality of Merri-bek.
-The club currently competes in the National Premier Leagues Victoria 2 and is based at CB Smith Reserve in the suburb of Fawkner.
-The earliest traces of the club date back to 1948 with the founding of Juventus, and was officially founded in 1997 with mergers and de-mergers occurring between Italian backed clubs within the Italian community of Melbourne.
+Brunswick Juventus FC is an Australian soccer club based in the Melbourne suburb of Fawkner.
+The club currently competes in the Victoria Premier League 2 (VPL 2).

+The earliest traces of the club date back to 1948 with the founding of Brunswick Zebras, and was officially founded in 1997 with mergers and de-mergers occurring between Italian backed clubs within the Italian community of Melbourne.

 History

 Foundings, mergers and de-mergers (1997–2008)

 The club was founded in 1997 as a merger of several Italian backed football clubs in Melbourne, being the senior teams of Box Hill Inter, Brunswick Zebras (partially) and Bulleen Lions, to become 'Bulleen Inter Kings' being based at the Veneto Club in Bulleen.
 As the Brunswick senior team was broken into two separate entities, one being the part that makes as then Moreland Zebras, and the other part later becoming part of rivals Whittlesea Ranges, the history of the club regarding events prior to 1997 have been disputed since.
 Whilst the senior teams had merged, all three original standalone clubs maintained junior academies at their respective original home venues.
 In 2000 Box Hill completely de-merged, resulting in the club becoming 'Bulleen Zebras FC'.
 Bulleen would follow suit in 2007 becoming a standalone club again, with the former Brunswick senior side moving Epping Stadium.
 The Brunswick senior team did not return to its original Sumner Park in Brunswick East and not formally re-merge with its junior side, as the junior had developed its own a senior side in response to player surplus.

 The separated senior side would later merge with the Whittlesea group of the de-merged Fawkner-Whittlesea Blues to become Whittlesea Stallions.
-Two years later in 2009, the Whittlesea group would de-merge with the Brunswick seniors and merge with the Thomastown Devils to become Whittlesea Ranges.
+Two years later in 2009, the Whittlesea group would de-merge with the Brunswick seniors and merge with the Thomastown Devils to become Whittlesea Ranges; future Europa League-winning manager Ange Postecoglou was hired to oversee the club's fortunes.
 In 2011 the senior side would rename itself as Moreland Zebras, formally relocating to CB Smith Reserve and develop its own junior academy.
 As of 2019, the original club Brunswick Zebras, the Moreland Zebras, and Whittlesea Ranges all claim a lineage to the history and accolades achieved prior to 1997.